Energy Saving Guide: Key Facts and Resources Inside

 Who is affected?

-Homeowners and renters (heating, cooling, lighting)
+Homeowner and tenant (heating, cooling, lighting)

 Large industries (production and logistics)

-Schools, hospitals, and public facilities
+Schools, hospitals and public facilities

 Problems energy saving helps solve: